BenjaminStonawski/HoleOS/README.md

 # About HoleOS

 HoleOS is a Linux distribution based on Ubuntu, developed by Peaches Technology.
-It has got three different editions; HoleOS for everyday use, HoleOScompact for a cleaned version, and HoleOSenterprise for work although in HoleOSalpha there is just one edition (HoleOS).
+It has got three different editions; HoleOS for everyday use, HoleOScompact: a cleaned version, and HoleOSenterprise for work although in HoleOSalpha there is just one edition (HoleOS).

 # Available series, versions